yahelron/RabbitMQ-K8-Project/README.md

 Upon Dockerfile, python or other relevant change [This Jenkins jenkins-docker-push pipeline ](https://github.com/yahelron/rabbitmk-k8s-project/blob/main/Jenkins/jenkins-docker-push.groovy) will be used to build new docker images and send them to the dockerhub repository.

-Jenkins setup for this configuration: make sure to add relevant creadentials in dockerhub (dedicated security password for the jenkins) and create jenkins credential (or global env variable) to store the passwrod in a secure manner
+Jenkins setup for this configuration: make sure to add relevant creadentials in dockerhub (dedicated security password for the jenkins) and create jenkins credential (or global env variable) to store the passwrod in a secure manner Docker login the support by jenkins will be something like this: echo ${password} | docker login -u ${username} --password-stdin

 # DC